memecoder12345678/NexScript/README.md

 ## Installation

-Ensure that you have Python 3.12 or newer installed.
+Ensure that you have `Python` and `Git`.

 1. **Clone the repository**:
+    - Open command prompt.
+    - Use the `git clone` command followed by the repository URL:
     ```sh
     git clone https://github.com/memecoder12345678/NexScript.git
     ```

-2. **Navigate to the project directory**:
+3. **Navigate to the project directory**:
     ```sh
     cd NexScript\NexScript
     ```